opendatadiscovery/odd-collector-gcp/odd_collector_gcp/adapters/gcs/README.md

-## ODD S3 adapter
+## ODD Google Cloud Storage adapter

-ODD S3 adapter is used for extracting datasets info and metadata from S3 and S3 compatible object storages(MinIO).
-This adapter is implemetation of pull model (see more https://github.com/opendatadiscovery/opendatadiscovery-specification/blob/main/specification/specification.md#discovery-models).
-By default application gather data from S3 every minute, put it inside local cache and then ready to give it away by /entities API.
+ODD GCS adapter is used for extracting datasets info and metadata from Google Cloud Storage.
+This adapter is an implementation of pull model (see more https://github.com/opendatadiscovery/opendatadiscovery-specification/blob/main/specification/specification.md#discovery-models).
+By default application gather data from GCS every minute, put it inside local cache and then ready to give it away by /entities API.

 This service based on Python Flask and Connexion frameworks with APScheduler.